mido/mido/docs/backends.rst

 Other applications can now connect to this port.
-(One oddity is that, at least in Linux, RtMidi can't see its own virtual ports, while PortMidi can see the.)
+(One oddity is that, at least in Linux, RtMidi can't see its own virtual ports, while PortMidi can see them.)

-THE RtMidi library can be compiled with support for more than one API.
+The RtMidi library can be compiled with support for more than one API.
 You can select API by adding it after the module name, either in the environment variable::